 Suppose $\G$ is a Brauer graph such that $\Lambda_\G$ is tilting-discrete.
 Let $\G_0$ be the associated \emph{multiplicity-free Brauer graph}, i.e. the Brauer graph with the same ribbon graph structure but multiplicity $\mm\equiv 1$.
 Then the associated Brauer graph algebra $\Lambda_{\G_0}$ is of finite type when $c=0$, or of one-parametric Euclidean type when $c=1$.
 See for example \cite{Sko} for the details.

-Also note that the multiplicity-free Brauer graph algebras forms precisely the class of trivial extensions of gentle algebras \cite{Sch}.
-For readers who are familiar with silting theory \cite{AI} and silting-discreteness \cite{A}, the result in \cite[Proposition 6.8]{BPP} asserts that all derived-discrete algebras of finite global dimension are silting-discrete.
-However, the trivial extensions of these algebras also contains multiplicity-free Brauer graph algebras which lie outside the class presented in Theorem \ref{TD of type odd}.
+Also note that the multiplicity-free Brauer graph algebras form precisely the class of trivial extensions of gentle algebras \cite{Sch}.
+For readers who are familiar with silting theory \cite{AI} and silting-discreteness \cite{A}, \cite[Proposition 6.8]{BPP} asserts that all derived-discrete algebras of finite global dimension are silting-discrete.
+However, the trivial extensions of these algebras also contain multiplicity-free Brauer graph algebras which lie outside the class presented in Theorem \ref{TD of type odd}.
 In particular, this shows that silting-discreteness is one of the many properties destroyed by taking trivial extension.

-Although Theorem \ref{TD of type odd} gives the precise condition for a Brauer graph algebra to be tilting-discrete, we still do now know if there is a tilting-connected non-tilting-discrete Brauer graph algebra.
-We remark that, in another on-going work of the second named author with Grant and Iyama \cite{AGI}, the Brauer graph algebra whose underlying graph is a digon (i.e. cycle of length 2) is neither tilting-discrete nor tilting-connected.
+Although Theorem \ref{TD of type odd} gives the precise condition for a Brauer graph algebra to be tilting-discrete, we still do not know if there is a tilting-connected non-tilting-discrete Brauer graph algebra.
+We remark that, as shown in another on-going work of the second named author with Grant and Iyama \cite{AGI}, the Brauer graph algebra whose underlying graph is a digon (i.e. cycle of length 2) is neither tilting-discrete nor tilting-connected.

-Our final remark to this result is the problem of classifying derived equivalent classes of algebras.
-Such classification for Brauer graph algebras is known in the case where the Brauer graph having at most one odd cycle, no even cycle, and at most two vertices with multiplicity higher than 1, see the survey \cite{Sko} for details.
-So Corollary \ref{cor-type-odd-equiv} is a slight generalisation of known results but with an entirely different approach.